substrate-asia/hackathon-2023-winter/projects/Plats-Event/README.md

 In recent years, event sponsoring plays an important role in event organizing process for both event organizers and sponsors.
 It has been considered as an effective way to promote the company's brand.
 Sponsoring is a priority for 82% of marketers (Splash).
 While sponsors struggle in finding suitable events, many event organizers still face finance difficulties.
 46.3% of event professionals consider the increased price of putting on events to be the biggest challenge they face (Knowland, 2022)

 ### Solutions
-- Our solution to this problem is to create an all-in-one event platform to support event organizers comprehensively.
+- `Our solution to this problem is to create an all-in-one event platform to support event organizers comprehensively`.
 Applying technology into organizing plays an important role, 68.7% of event professionals agree that using technology to improve the attendee experience is a trend with staying power (Knowland, 2022).

-- Our existing platform has successfully supported some events with our basic functions including Standard Ticketing, check-in by QR code, Users management.
+- Our existing platform has successfully supported some events with our basic functions including `Standard Ticketing`, `check-in by QR code`, `Users management`.

-- In this Polkadot hackathon, we plan to develop some new features applied Aleph Zero & Polkadot blockchain including NFT Generator (AZERO), NFT Claim (AZERO), Crowdsponsor (DOT, ASTR, AZERO).
+- In this Polkadot hackathon, we plan to develop some new features applied Aleph Zero & Polkadot blockchain including `NFT Generator (AZERO), NFT Claim (AZERO), Crowdsponsor (DOT, ASTR, AZERO)`.
 In adition, in first, second and third quarter of 2024, we will fulfill this platform as our roadmap to become a comprehensive event platform.